neontribe/www/CONTRIBUTING.md

 Ongoing development on this project is managed by this project board: https://github.com/neontribe/www/projects/6.

+## Getting tickets/issues ready to be worked on

+Before a thing can be worked on it must be both created as an issue, and prioritised.

+### Creating issues

+1. Open the `Issues` tab and click [`New issue`](https://github.com/neontribe/www/issues/new/choose) and choose the right template.
+   - anyone can create issues
+   - `Bug` is for bugs
+   - `Story` is for new things, e.g. code, content, dependency updates
+   - `Research` is for tasks that are not going to effect the site _yet_
+   - `Catch-up Meeting` is for the weekly catchup meeting [Prioritising issues](prioritising-issues)
+1. Follow the template so that the issue can be understood by others
+   - the template explains what you need to fill out
+   - don't worry about having everything, fill in as much as you can and focus on the [Definition of done](#definition-of-done)
+1. There is no need to attach the card to the project board, that step only happens during a prioritising session.

+### Prioritising issues

+This takes place during a weekly catchup meeting when we need more issues for the project board, or when someone asks for a particular issue to be considered.

+1. View new issues using this filter: [https://github.com/neontribe/www/issues](https://github.com/neontribe/www/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+no%3Aproject+).
+1. Decide whether the [Definition of done](#definition-of-done) is ready for action on a given ticket.
+   - if further work is needed then assign a related action in the meeting notes
+1. Take tickets that are ready for action and add to `Top priority issues` or `Backlog` columns based on group instincts of user value.
+   - not all tickets will be high enough priority to **make it**
+   - decisions from previous meetings should not be revisited in the weekly cycle
+1. Document reason for decision on tickets, so that it makes sense later.

+From time-to-time we may decide to hold more in depth prioritisation meetings to involve more people and to look at bigger issues.

 ## Getting started on development

 Any issues in the `Top priority issues` column are important enough and have been prioritised.